FAA expects Boeing update for troubled jet 'in coming weeks'

 Continue Reading Below

-Boeing was expected to complete the work last week, but FAA says the company needs more time to make sure it has identified and addressed all issues.
+Boeing was expected to complete the work last week, but FAA spokesman Greg Martin said the company needs more time to make sure it has identified and addressed all issues.

-The FAA says once it gets Boeing's completed proposal, it will conduct a rigorous safety review.

 The planes have been grounded around the world since mid-March.

+Separately, U.S. regulators and Boeing are awaiting a preliminary report from Ethiopian investigators into the March 10 crash of an Ethiopian Airlines Max 8 jet shortly after takeoff from Addis Ababa.
+The report will be scrutinized for information from the plane's data recorders that might suggest similarities between the doomed flight and the Oct.
+29 crash of a Lion Air Max 8 in Indonesia.
+The two crashes killed 346 people.

+Data from the Indonesian plane indicates that pilots unsuccessfully fought the automated anti-stall system for control of the plane, which plunged into the sea shortly after takeoff.
+According to published reports, the same system activated on the Ethiopian Airlines flight.

 Boeing is making changes in an automated system that is designed to prevent the plane's nose from rising, which can lead to a dangerous aerodynamic stall.
-Max crashes in Indonesia and Ethiopia killed 346 people.
+The changes include relying on readings from more than one sensor before the anti-stall system activates and pushes the nose down, and making the system's actions less severe and easier for pilots to handle.
+Boeing has said it will pay to train pilots on the technology.

+Two American Airlines pilots who attended a session with Boeing experts last week expressed satisfaction with the manufacturer's changes.
+American's chief 737 pilot, Roddy Guthrie, said Boeing added "some checks and balances in the system that will make the system much better."